Hack the ocean, shape the future – join the Blue-Cloud 2026 Hackathon!

 Iliad DTO Pilot for the Western Black Sea Basin, in Support of the Marine Fisheries

-Marius Budileanu, University of Buharest
+Marius Budileanu, University of Bucharest

 Jellyfish swarm tracking in the framework of Digital Twins, using Citizen Science observations and jellyfish swimming behavior.